What is the Law Review?

 Second-year law students are selected for membership based on their performance in their first-year classes and/or their participation in the Law Review’s bi-annual Write-On Competition.
 A student also has the opportunity to join during his or her second year if a paper written by the student is chosen for publication in the Law Review during the journal’s bi-annual Call for Submissions.
 This policy is subject to change.
-For additional questions, please contact Mary Kate Mahoney, Executive Notes and Comments Editor.
+For additional questions, please contact Julia McDonald, Executive Notes and Comments Editor.

 The 1L Summer Write-On Competition

 The earliest you can join the Law Review is during the summer after your first year when the Law Review holds its annual 1L Write-On Competition.
 You will have the opportunity to write a 15-page paper based on a closed research universe (i.e., we will provide the only cases/authorities you may cite).
 The Law Review will select approximately 35 new members at this time, in three different ways: